michaeluno/sample-tdd-plugin/readme.md

 ## Known Limitation

-- Code coverage is only covers functional tests.
+- Code coverage only covers functional tests.
 - Code coverage does not cover tests against a multi-site.